vinniefalco/LuaBridge/README.md

 issue a Pull Request.
 All questions, comments, suggestions, and/or proposed changes will be handled by the new maintainer.

+The 'master' branch contains only stable commits belonging to tagged releases, while the 'develop' branch contains proposed features for inclusion in the next release.

 ## License

 The current version of LuaBridge is distributed under the terms of the MIT